OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 .. important::

-    For **new deployments**, this step is recommended to skip.
+    For **new deployments**, we recommend skipping this step.

-When **upgrading** existing deployment which could be running OpenNebula older than 5.10.0 anytime in the past, you might need to install Ruby dependencies via ``install_gems`` if you are not yet using the shipped Ruby gems (i.e., when symbolic link ``/usr/share/one/gems`` doesn't exist on your Front-end)!
+When **upgrading** an existing deployment which could be running OpenNebula older than 5.10.0 anytime in the past, you might need to install Ruby dependencies via ``install_gems`` if you are not yet using the shipped Ruby gems (i.e., when symbolic link ``/usr/share/one/gems`` doesn't exist on your Front-end)!

 .. warning::

-    Since OpenNebula 5.10, this step is **optional** and all required Ruby gems are provided within **opennebula-rubygems** package.
-Ruby gems are installed into a dedicated directory ``/usr/share/one/gems-dist/``, but OpenNebula uses them via (symlinked) location ``/usr/share/one/gems/`` which points to the ``gems-dist/`` directory.
+    Since OpenNebula 5.10, this step is **optional** and all required Ruby gems are provided within the **opennebula-rubygems** package.
+Ruby gems are installed into a dedicated directory ``/usr/share/one/gems-dist/``, but OpenNebula uses them via the (symlinked) location ``/usr/share/one/gems/`` which points to the ``gems-dist/`` directory.
 When the ``gems/`` directory (by default on new installations) exists, OpenNebula uses the gems inside **exclusively** by removing any other system Ruby gems locations from the search paths!

     .. prompt:: bash # auto